nadavwetzler/OrthoFault/README.md

 # OrthoFault
 by Nadav Wetzler and Ze'ev Reches

-The codes provides a numeric tool to predic the faulting orientation based on a series of three dimensional stress states.
+The codes provides a numeric tool to predic the faulting orientation based on energy balancing method between the applied stress and internal dissipate energy by faulting.
+We use a series of stress states from three dimensional experiments to show the predicted faulting patterns.

 # Input
 The progrem loads experiment stress data, the Young modulus and Poisson modules.
 See 14 datasets in the 'Data' direcory that are obtained from experimental datasets (see reference list).